 - Washing machine

 Buxton 2.5 miles.
 A charmingly-cosy studio apartment, set in the rural hamlet of Cowdale.
 This property is a lovely alternative to the usual Peak District cottages, in a superb location on the edge of the Peak District National Park, just 2.5 miles from Buxton.
 Set on the ground floor of an old stone barn, The Shavings offers comfortable, welcoming accommodation.
 This is an ideal location for making the most of what's on offer in the area - there are plenty of varied and enjoyable walks from the door, not to mention a choice of renowned cycle trails within easy reach.
 Add to that the wonderful surrounding countryside, theme parks, historic houses and market towns (offering delicious locally-produced food and drink!) and you are left in no doubt that The Shavings is a wonderfully welcoming and economical base for a relaxing holiday in the Peak District.
 Note: This property is next to Refs.
 951 and 10235, together they sleep 6.

 All ground floor.
 One studio room with double bed, fitted kitchen area with breakfast bar and sitting area with woodburner-effect electric fire.
 Shower room with shower, basin and WC.

 Skirting heaters and electric fire in sitting area.
-Electric oven and hob, microwave, fridge, TV, DVD.
+Electric oven and hob, microwave, fridge, TV, DVD, WiFi.
 Shared use of laundry room with washer/dryer.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Shared outdoor sitting area with furniture.
 Ample off road parking.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pubs 2.5 miles (Buxton).
 Note: Dogs must be kept on a lead at all times.